So you’ve googled “My dog ate chicken bones” and you are worried sick. I completely understand.

 Is he gagging or choking?
 If yes, can you see the bone in his throat and remove it safely?

-If not, get on the phone to your vet.
+If not, get on the phone to your veterinarian.
 Let him know you are on the way, stop reading this, and get the dog to the vet.

-Chances are, your dog is not gagging or choking.
+In most instances, thankfully, your gastronomically curious pup is not gagging or choking.

-The chances are the bone is now resting happily in your dog’s stomach.
-And of course that is still a worry, because we’ve all heard that “dogs should NEVER eat chicken bones” (more of that in a moment).
+More often than not the bone is now sitting happily in your dog’s stomach.
+And of course that is still a worry, because we’ve all heard that “Dogs should NEVER eat chicken bones!” (more of that in a moment).

 Look at your dog again

 Is he looking back at you with his head tilted to one side, licking his lips as he remembers the pleasure of swallowing the remains of your roast dinner?